strengejacke/ggeffects/README.md

 are *not* specified in `terms`.
 Possible values are:

 - `"mean_reference"`: calls `ggpredict()`, i.e. non-focal predictors are
-  set to their mean (numeric variables) or reference level (factors, or “lowest” value in case of character vectors).
+  set to their mean (numeric variables), reference level (factors), or “most common” value (mode) in case of character vectors.
 These are usually called *conditional effects*.
 - `"mean_mode"`: calls
   `ggpredict(typical = c(numeric = "mean", factor = "mode"))`,
   i.e. non-focal predictors are set to their mean (numeric variables) or